 You need to monitor your orders and inventory as you are dealing orders with multiple stores, not with a single store.
 So sometimes it would become confusing and messy while fulfilling orders or returning orders.
 The same happens with inventory also i.e if any error occurs then it can affect your production.

-Managing products can also become messy and kinda confusing while you arrange them separately to showcase them across multiple Shopify storefronts.
+Managing products can also become messy and kinda confusing when you arrange them separately to showcase them across multiple Shopify storefronts.
 What I am trying to say is that you may set priorities for your products but it could become a challenge to manage them as you are not having one store instead you are going to handle multiple Shopify storefronts.

 If you want to expand your business and make more sales then the only option is to create different stores from different accounts but unfortunately, Shopify doesn’t allow you to create multiple stores from one account.